 The 503 and 507 did inspire a few coachbuilders to create some interesting designs: Jacobsen & Steinberg of Berlin made an interesting fiberglass 503 convertible (top left); Ghia-Aigle just redesigned the 503’s grille (bottom left); mustachioed Raymond Loewy designed a bizarre mustachioed 507 coupé, bodied in France by Pichon & Parat in 1959 (top right); that same year, BMW exhibited this 507 coupé by Vignale at the Turin Motor Show.

 The BMW V8 found its way across the Rhine in a strange way in the late ’50s.
 Though in terminal decline, French firm Talbot-Lago asked BMW for a few engines, as they were unable to continue making their own designs any longer.
 The Talbot-Lago America, launched in late 1957, sported a specially-made 2476cc version of the BMW engine, good for 95 hp.
 This kept the Talbot within a reasonable tax band on the French market.
-However, only 12 cars were ever made until Talbot was bought by Simca in 1959.
-BMW probably never got paid for their motors…
+However, only 12 cars were ever made until Talbot were bought by Simca in 1959.
+BMW probably never got paid for those V8s…

 Both the 503 and 507 went out of production by 1959, at which point the automotive press knew that BMW were in distress.
 The range made little sense (flat-twin microcars and V8 supercars) and rumours about the marque’s demise, at least as far as cars were concerned, were in wide circulation.
 Daimler-Benz were smelling blood, and a takeover bid was proposed.